faester/booking/README.md

 # Identity Server 4 toy project

-## Infracstructure
+## Infrastructure
 The 'infrastructrue' directory contains setup of an AWS account.

 It assumes one environment per account (no attempts of being clever with paths in ssm etc).

-Infracstructure is scriptet in terraform.
+Infrastructure is scriptet in terraform.
 Account number and regions is hard coded.

 It will create one single ECS cluster, an LB and listeners for each service.
 We have a closed vpc with vpc endpoint and rather laxed SGs (no nacl).